Genomon-Project/EBFilter/README.md

 # Motivation

-One major source of false positive somatic mutation in cancer genome sequencing data analysis is, "broken symetry of mismatches between tumor and normal sequencing data that randomly occurs at the error-prone sites" (see e.g., Figure 1, Shiraishi et al., NAR, 2013).
+One major source of false positive somatic mutation in cancer genome sequencing data analysis is, "broken symmetry of mismatches between tumor and normal sequencing data that randomly occurs at the error-prone sites" (see e.g., Figure 1, Shiraishi et al., NAR, 2013).
-Therefore, one of the most important techniques for reducing false positive mutations is to check many control sequencing data (including non-matched normal samples), to see whether the candidates are artifacts produced at the error-prone sites, and many somatic mutation calling pipeline adopt this strategy.
+Therefore, one of the most important techniques for reducing false positive mutations is to check many control sequencing data (including non-matched normal samples), to see whether the candidates are artifacts produced at the error-prone sites, and many somatic mutations calling pipeline adopt this strategy.

 EBCall uses